robertthiesmeier/mi_impute_from/README.md

 ![figure1](https://github.com/user-attachments/assets/db204789-e365-47a4-8483-57c72b4c1253)

+We hope that have shown you how to use the new `mi impute from` with some examples. :sparkles:

 ## Related material :bookmark:
 The underlying imputation method and a simulation study are described in: Thiesmeier, R., Bottai, M., & Orsini, N. (2024).
 Systematically missing data in distributed data networks: multiple imputation when data cannot be pooled.
 Journal of Statistical Computation and Simulation, 1–19. https://doi.org/10.1080/00949655.2024.2404220

-If you find any error please notfiy us: robert.thiesmeier@ki.se
+:warning: If you find any error please notfiy us: robert.thiesmeier@ki.se